-- Students who complete the A.A. or A.S. degree and who are accepted by institutions within the North Carolina University System will transfer as juniors provided they also meet institutional and/or program requirements at the University to which they are transferring. - Specific articulation agreements in certain four-year professional ā. programs, including engineering, elementary and middle grades teaching, social work, business administration, criminal justice, and bachelor's degree nursing have been developed by joint with Community College and University committees representatives.
-These agreements are available through advisers in Arts and Sciences and should be followed by students planning to enter these fields.
-Additional agreements are planned in biology, chemistry, mathematics, and computer science.
-Others will be developed and will be available through advisers when they are published. - Students planning to enter other areas of study at four-year schools within the university should confer with their adviser and consult catalogs to determine courses they need to complete as a part of their A.A. or A.S. degree program. - Students who complete the 44 hour general education core at a college within the North Carolina Community College System will have met the general education requirements at the universities within the North Carolina University System. - Students who transfer before completing the 44 hour core will have transcripts evaluated on a course by course basis and will be required to meet the general education requirements of the transfer institution.
+- Students who complete the A.A. or A.S. degree and who are accepted by institutions within the North Carolina University System will transfer as juniors provided they also meet institutional and/or program requirements at the University to which they are transferring. - Students who complete the 44 hour general education core at a college within the North Carolina Community College System will have met the general education requirements at the universities within the North Carolina University System. - Students who transfer before completing the 44 hour core will have transcripts evaluated on a course by course basis and will be required to meet the general education requirements of the transfer institution.